Published Jun 5, 2026 4 Min Read

 Integrated FlyoversUniversity Chowk double-decker openedResolves chronic bottlenecks at Ganeshkhind Road; supports Metro tracks.

 Beyond roads, PMRDA is investing in "destination-grade" infrastructure.
 The Lonavala Skywalk at Tiger Point is a flagship tourism project featuring a 125m glass skywalk and an amphitheater to boost the local economy.
-Simultaneously, the Mahalunge-Maan Hi-Tech City serves as a blueprint for the future—a Town Planning Scheme (TPS) designed with integrated utilities, smart grids, and high-density residential zones that prioritize walkability.
+Simultaneously, the Mahalunge-Maan Hi-Tech City serves as a blueprint for the future—a Town Planning Scheme (TPS) designed with integrated utilities, smart grids, and high-density residential zones that prioritise walkability.

 PMRDA and real estate decisions